Our Blog

 Tuxedos

-Tuxedos (also known as “dinner clothes” or “dinner jacket and trousers”) are like suits in that they consist of a jacket Gentleman Wearing Tuxedo and Bowtieand trousers of matching color and material, and they should fit the same as a suit.
+Scabal AWTuxedos (also known as “dinner clothes” or “dinner jacket and trousers”) are like suits in that they consist of a jacket and trousers of matching color and material, and they should fit the same as a suit.
 That’s pretty much where the similarities end.

 Color-wise, traditional tuxedos are either solid black or midnight blue.
 The most traditional tuxes are made from worsted barathea, a hopsack twill weave that has a slightly pebbled texture.
 Many nowadays are made of the same worsted wool as suits.